-Prior art search – Four strategies that helped us find reference when finding it was next to impossible
+Prior art search – 4 Cases where finding reference was next to impossible

 Invalidation searches are not a cakewalk.
 That’s why a lot of time many prior art search service providers or your in-house team fail to return with a result you needed.
 Weak results or no results lead to weak arguments that hamper your chances to win litigation.

 Well, it turns out, you can find results if you use lateral search strategies which examiner would not have thought about at the time of examination.
 This way, you have a probability of identifying results even when finding one seems near to impossible.